 Not activating the journey map

-Finishing the customer journey map is only the beginning.
-Your team must have a strategy in place for taking action on your map.
+Finishing the customer journey map is only the beginning. it shows you the current state of the customer experience.
+Your team must have a strategy in place for taking action on your map, monitor your improvement and keep optimizing for a better, future state of the customer journey.

 Decide on how you’ll use your map to continue to optimize the experience.
 Answer the questions: How often will you measure each touchpoint?
 How will you communicate with employees the opportunities you find?
 Etc.